fiskaltrust/middleware/test/fiskaltrust.NuspecTest/README.md

-## AndriodLauncherTest project
+## NuspecTest project

-this project resembales AndriodLauncher Project
+this project resembles the AndriodLauncher Project

 ## Background